KieranLafferty/passifier/README.md

 ## Usage

-### Metadata and layout
+### Metadata and Layout

-Here you supply a bunch of pass information and styling.
-This becomes the file pass.json within the pass archive.
+First, supply a bunch of pass information and styling.
+This will become the file pass.json within the pass archive.
 More inforomation on pass.json and creating a layout can be found at [developers.apple.com](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Reference/PassKit_Bundle/Chapters/Introduction.html).

 ```ruby